(Happy Travels & Bon Appétit!)

 After breakfast, we attend our first cooking class in one of the highlander villages in the Podhale region.
 We learn the secrets of preparing the all-time regional favorite, moskole: potato pancakes with meat and mushrooms and other local recipes.
 In the afternoon, we travel back to Zakopane and tour this beautiful mountain town for the rest of the day.
 We take a leisurely walk along the town’s famous Krupowki Street, and stroll a few side streets.
-Later we ride a cable car up Gubalowka Hill to get the best panoramic view of Zakopane, and the Tatra Mountains and other maintain ranges.
+Later we ride a chair ski lift up Gubalowka Hill to get the best panoramic view of Zakopane, and the Tatra Mountains and other maintain ranges.
 Dinner on your own.
 We recommend Restaurant Sabala, on Zakopane’s main street.
 Watch the world go by from cozy restaurant terrace and celebrate with delicious regional Polish food, drink and music.

 Day 3 - Tuesday